bfreskura/crypto-reports/README.md

 ### Summary reports for one or more groups aren't available for some dates.
 Why?

-This means the machine learning model didn't find any relevant topics, usually because there weren't many messages sent in the observed interval.
+This means the machine learning model didn't find any relevant information to summarize, usually because there weren't many messages sent in the observed interval.

-### Can we add new Telegram groups?
+### Can we add new Telegram groups or Discord servers?

-Absolutely, create a new issue with the link to the Telegram group chat and we'll consider adding it to our summary report.
+Absolutely, create a new issue with the link to the Telegram group/Discord server and we'll consider adding it to our summary report.

 ### Why does the quality of summaries varies so much?